Posted on

 Embed from Getty Images

-Green Bay Packers General Manager Brian Gutekunst has admitted that he has not talked to four-time MVP quarterback Aaron Rodgers since trading the team’s former franchise QB to the New York Jets.
+Green Bay Packers General Manager Brian Gutekunst has admitted that he has not talked to four-time NFL Most Valuable Player quarterback Aaron Rodgers since trading the team’s former franchise QB to the New York Jets.

 “I have not talked to Aaron,” Gutekunst revealed in his pre-NFL draft press conference after the trade compensation was finalised on Monday.